Topics covered include:

 Which field types can be set as Calculated Fields?

-You can enable calculations within the Field Properties for Integer Number, Float Number, custom Date and custom Date/Time (not system/default fields), Base Currency and Multiple Currencies fields.
+You can enable the following field types as Calculated Fields - Integer Number, Float Number, Base Currency and Multiple Currencies fields.

 NOTE: All currency calculations are based on the system base currency only — it is not possible to select the currency in a calculated field.
 For this reason, it’s best to always use Base Currency type fields when you intend to enable a calculation.